Trump wings it without chief of protocol

 The White House did not respond to a CNN request for comment.

-Without someone in the position oversights have already happened during the Trump administration.
+Without someone in the position, oversights have already happened during the Trump administration.

 "I cringe when I see President Xi (of China) sitting to the left of President Trump," said a former American diplomat.
 "You should always have your place of prominence to your right because you're showing your guests respect."

-So far Trump seems more relaxed about protocol though and even comes to the door of the West Wing to greet foreign leaders himself, adding a personal touch that used to be the job of the chief of protocol.
+So far, Trump seems more relaxed about protocol, though, and even comes to the door of the West Wing to greet foreign leaders himself, adding a personal touch that used to be the job of the chief of protocol.

-The chief of protocol is sometimes the first American foreign diplomats ever speak at length with when they go to the State Department to present their documentation from their foreign office making them an ambassador.
+The chief of protocol is sometimes the first American with whom foreign diplomats ever speak at length when they go to the State Department to present their documentation from their foreign office making them an ambassador.
 This process will still go on without a chief of protocol in place because career staff at the State Department, who stay in their jobs regardless of who is president, will fill the void.
-But not having someone in the post is a missed opportunity former diplomats said.
+But not having someone in the post is a missed opportunity, former diplomats said.
 One former diplomat in the Obama administration likened it to a senator's office with no senator.

 "One thing that's missing is having a de facto representative of the President who is focused on constituent services and that constituency is the diplomatic corps," the person said on the condition of anonymity.